A semigroup-theoretic linkage theory for relative ideals: principal and canonical links: Introduction

 From a broader perspective, the constructions considered here are naturally related to classical duality phenomena.
 The colon operation on relative ideals is formally analogous to the duality of fractional ideals, while the prominent role of the canonical ideal reflects familiar features of Gorenstein and almost Gorenstein numerical semigroups.
 More abstractly, the residuation $H-K$ fits into the general framework of ordered and residuated commutative monoids.

 A key outcome of our analysis is that, once these two linkage notions are fixed, the semigroup-theoretic framework turns out to be highly rigid.
-Both principal and canonical linkage are governed by involutive duality operators, and as a consequence the corresponding liaison classes collapse in a systematic way: in each of the two settings they consist of at most two elements modulo translation and can be completely classified.
+Both principal and canonical linkage are governed by duality operators, together with the corresponding reflexivity conditions, and as a consequence the corresponding liaison classes collapse in a systematic way: in each of the two settings they consist of at most two elements modulo translation and can be completely classified.
 In particular, even liaison is trivial in both the principal and the canonical theories.
-Therefore, much of semigroup liaison can be understood in terms of involutive duality operators.
+Therefore, much of semigroup liaison can be understood in terms of these duality operators and the corresponding reflexivity conditions.